alumna/unitflow/README.md

 * Each unit is always called with two arguments: `state` and `next`
 * `state` is a writable object available to all units and can *(optionally)* be initialized with upfront data
 * `next` is the function to be called *(without arguments)* inside the unit when its work is done
-* A unit can also create new flows or call existing ones, allowing the organization of really complex scenarios
+* A unit can create new flows or call existing ones, allowing the organization of really complex scenarios
+* Units that create or call flows can retrieve their instance with the keyword `this` to do so
 * Each unit can specify execution dependencies on other units
 * Units with dependencies will be called only after their dependencies have completed
 * You can run **multiple flows** in parallel and define dependencies between **different units on different flows**